KyleVaughn/UM2/docs/source/install.rst

     * PugiXML_ library for XML data

 Additional software is required for some features.
-Note that TBB_, OPENMP_, and GMSH_ are enabled by default.
+Note that TBB_, OpenMP_, and Gmsh_ are enabled by default.
 If these features are not needed, they can be disabled by setting the corresponding CMake variables to ``OFF``.